Sticky & transparent header

 Both can be enabled simultaneously:

-- User scrolls past the hero → header sticks AND swaps to solid background
+data-transparent="true", scheme =color_scheme_transparent). - User scrolls past the threshold →

-on-scroll-upmode) → header hides - User scrolls up → header reveals (still solid)
+on-scroll-upmode) →header-wrapper--hiddenis added, header slides up,pointer-events: none. - User scrolls up → hidden class is removed, header reveals.

 Limitations